dagainz/Correlator/docs/architecture.md

 There is one event listener currently shipped with Correlator, the Logback Listener.
 This simply logs all events to the python log, and at least in the case of the provided CLI utilities, the console.

+## Stack

+The concept of a Correlator Stack is something that will be fleshed out later in this projects lifecycle, but I do mention it from time to time.

+A Correlator Stack is a combination of logic modules, event handlers, and associated filter logic to implement an application (such as the included SIEM sample application)

+In the future, the stack definition will exist in a configuration file and will be able to be named.
+For example, The sample SIEM application included could be called simple-siem and include:

+- OpenSSH login module
+- Log, email, and sms handlers
+- Filter logic to determine which events warrant which handlers

 ## Events